akashbhalla-svg/product-research-automation/product-research/interviews/template-interviewer.md

 - JTBD:
 - Suggested requirements:

+## Note - how to use this:

-[//]: <> When you do an interview, copy this file, rename it e.g.: ux-research/interviews/2025-11-03-int-001-wallet-integrator.md and update the front-matter + sections.
+When you do an interview, copy this file, rename it e.g.: yyyy-mm-dd-int-001-{product}-{user name}.md and update the front-matter + sections.